 Divide your coffee beans into smaller portion sizes that you would plan to use within a 1-2 day window.

 3. Repackage Your Beans

 The only way to properly freeze coffee is to vacuum pack them.

 So, you’d want to invest in a vacuum sealing machine and some vacuum pouches.
 These are readily available on Amazon , anywhere from AED50 up to AED500

 One of controversies around freezing coffee beans, is brought about due to the thawing process.

 When thing thaw, condensation is created.
 However, there’s a pretty easy way to avoid this.

 Contrary to a lot of comments on the topic, grinding frozen beans is actually quite beneficial.

 You end up with more uniform grind particle size which then delivers a higher rate of extraction.

-the end result – a sweeter, more balanced tasting coffee
+the end result – a sweeter, more balanced tasting speciality coffee in Dubai.

 How’s that for a win-win situation?